 To help facilitate these changes, Dr. Kishore Mulpuri is the lead author on a paper offering critical advice on managing childhood orthopedic patients who need treatment during a pandemic.
 Orthopedics involves the prevention, diagnosis and treatment of the musculoskeletal system such as sports injuries, spine diseases, infections, and some cancers.

-Dr. Mulpuri is an investigator and pediatric orthopaedic surgeon at BC Children's Hospital and associate professor in the department of orthopaedics at the University of British Columbia.
+Dr. Mulpuri is an investigator and pediatric orthopedic surgeon at BC Children's Hospital and associate professor in the department of orthopedics at the University of British Columbia.

 To reduce the risk of infection for patients, the recommendations include: